rubendahl/tripletex-php/docs/Api/OrderApi.md

 );
 $id = 56; // int | ID of order to invoice.
 $invoice_date = "invoice_date_example"; // string | The invoice date
-$send_to_customer = True; // bool | Send invoice to customer
+$send_to_customer = true; // bool | Send invoice to customer
 $payment_type_id = 56; // int | Payment type to register prepayment of the invoice. paymentTypeId and paidAmount are optional, but both must be provided if the invoice has already been paid.
-$paid_amount = 3.4; // float | Paid amount to register prepayment of the invoice, in invoice currency. paymentTypeId and paidAmount are optional, but both must be provided if the invoice has already been paid.
+$paid_amount = 8.14; // float | Paid amount to register prepayment of the invoice, in invoice currency. paymentTypeId and paidAmount are optional, but both must be provided if the invoice has already been paid.

 try {
     $result = $apiInstance->invoice($id, $invoice_date, $send_to_customer, $payment_type_id, $paid_amount);